 Rarely as prolific as vampire movies, the best werewolf movies do tend to have a little more fun.
-They provide an excuse to let the effects department run wild, and give actors license to be as loud and raucous as they’d like to be.
+These monster movies provide an excuse to let the effects department run wild, and give actors license to be as loud and raucous as they’d like to be.
 In matters of wolf and man, anything goes, and so it is that our choices here demonstrate a broad range of carnal creations.

 What are the best werewolf movies?

 - Dog Soldiers

 Perhaps the definitive werewolf movie of the century thus far.
 Dog Soldiers is a mean, bloody monster film about a group of British soldiers on a training exercise in Scotland that goes completely sideways.

 After being cut down by some mysterious force in the Highlands, they seek refuge in a local cabin.
 But that just makes them easier prey.
 Neill Marshall’s directorial debut is positively gnarly, with the squadron having to claw their way to survival.
 Some wry humour makes it appropriately schlocky, perfect for any gore-hounds.

 An American Werewolf in London (1981)